-Join Sean Adams for an in-depth discussion in this video Writing and placing copy, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Writing and placing copy, part of Layout and Composition: Marketing Collateral.

 …Designers are often accused of not reading.…This isn't due to our preference fo visual imagery.…Quite often the reality is that a designer is given copy…and doesn't bother to read it and make sure it works.…We've all seen a brochure that at first…glance looks good, but is impossible to navigate.…A designer's job is to create an item that communicates effectively.…Making something pretty with copy that is confusing…is kind of like putting lipstick on a pig.…